rse-asia/RSE_Asia/README.md

 ## Our Mission

-To promote and build the Research Software Engineering Community and Profession in the Asia region.
+To promote and build the Research Software Engineering Community and Profession in the Asian region while also fostering global collaborations.

 ## Our activities